 The wages or salary of a position should be a consideration as you explore possible careers and programs of study at Wake Tech.

 As part of its Reach and Rally Strategic Plan, Wake Tech set a goal to increase the percentage of its students who find sustainable employment in jobs where they earn a living wage after completing a credential.
-The living-wage threshold for an individual in Wake County was calculated to be $15.92 per hour – just over $33,100 annually – in September 2022.
-That calculation was made by setting the threshold at two-thirds of the median wage in the county, weighted by the number of jobs in each occupation.
+Using the living wage calculator created by the Massachusetts Institute of Technology, the living-wage threshold for an individual in Wake County was calculated to be $18.51 per hour – or $38,500 annually – in October 2023.
+The living wage is updated annually, based on the latest cost-of-living data.

 The charts on the pages linked to the buttons below reflect annual salaries for dozens of careers in 13 fields that align with Wake Tech programs.
 Lightcast, an Idaho-based labor market data analysis firm, uses various data, including quarterly wage and salary information from the U.S. Bureau of Labor Statistics, to project salaries for entry-level positions, as well as after four to five years and after 10 years in specific careers.